-- 2.1 That a leasehold interest for a term of more than 15 but no more than 25 years of the former Broad Street School, Crewe be granted on full repairing and insurance terms to the Cheshire Academy of Integrated Sport and Arts. - 2.2 That the Strategic Director for Places and Organisational Capacity, Director for Finance and Business Services and Borough Solicitor be given delegated authority to finalise the details of the lease in accordance with the procedures and controls detailed in this report. - 2.3 That the required consents for the proposed lease of the former Broad Street School be sought from the Secretary of State for Education.
+- 2.1 That a long leasehold interest for a term of 99 years of the former Broad Street School, Crewe be granted on full repairing and insurance terms at a peppercorn rent to the Cheshire Academy of Integrated Sport and Arts. - 2.2 That the Interim Chief Executive (or his identified nominee), be given delegated authority to finalise the details of the lease in accordance with the procedures and controls detailed in this report. - 2.3 That the required consents for the proposed lease of the former Broad Street School be sought from the Secretary of State for Education.